Concordium/concordium-misc-tools/wallet-connect-test-bench/front-end-with-dapp-library/README.md

 # Test Bench

-A test bench for testing mobile wallets (via walletConnect) or the browser wallet.
+A test bench for testing mobile wallets (via walletConnect) or the browser wallet with dApp libraries..

 ## Prerequisites

 -   Browser wallet extension must be installed in Chrome browser and the Concordium testnet needs to be selected or a mobile wallet needs to be set up that supports walletConnect in order to view smart contract details or submit transactions.

-## Running the test bench front-end
+## Running the test bench front end

 Clone the repo: